What is “loss of use” coverage and how does it work?

 What kinds of accommodations will insurance cover?

+What does renters insurance cover when it comes to loss of use?
 Even though the answer to the question, “Does renters insurance cover hotel stays?” is sometimes yes, it’s important to understand the types of accommodations it covers.
 Though it would be great if you could book a penthouse suite at a five-star hotel and bill it to your insurance company, that’s not quite how it works.
 Most likely, your insurance company will use a service to set you up in a short-term apartment rental or hotel.
 You can elect to choose your own place, but because there’s a cap on your loss of use coverage within a renters insurance policy (more on that later), it’s often better to go through the service provided by your insurance company.
 They can get discounted hotel rates or even find you a furnished apartment so costs stay low in case you’re out of your place for longer than expected.

 You also have the option to stay with a friend or relative.
 In that case, even though your insurance company isn’t paying for your accommodations, your loss of use coverage can still help you cover additional living expenses—like if you need to eat at restaurants more frequently because you’ve lost access to a kitchen.